-Our Articles of Incorporation and Bylaws provide that the number of our directors may be established, increased, or decreased by a majority of our entire Board of Directors from time to time, provided that the number of directors constituting our Board of Directors may never be less than the minimum number required by law in Maryland, our state of incorporation, or more than twelve.
-Our Board of Directors is currently comprised of nine directors, seven of whom are independent directors, as defined by our Articles of Incorporation ("Independent Directors").
-Agha S. Khan has notified the Board of Directors that he has decided not to stand for re-election at the Annual Meeting.
-Accordingly, the size of the Board of Directors will be reduced to eight members following the Annual Meeting.
+Our Charter and Bylaws provide that the number of our directors may be established, increased, or decreased by a majority of our entire Board of Directors from time to time, provided that the number of directors constituting our Board of Directors may never be less than the minimum number required by law in Maryland, our state of incorporation, or more than twelve.
+Our Board of Directors is currently comprised of ten directors, nine of whom are Independent Directors.
+Geoffrey H. Rosenberger has notified the Board of Directors that he has decided not to stand for re-election at the Annual Meeting.
+Accordingly, the Board of Directors will be comprised of nine members following the Annual Meeting.